MERNCraft/css-only-games-1/README.md

 This new line says:
 - Apply the animation named `timer` to the element identified by `body::after`
-- Play the animation for [`10s`](https://developer.mozilla.org/en-US/docs/Web/CSS/animation-duration)
+- Play the animation over the span of [`10s`](https://developer.mozilla.org/en-US/docs/Web/CSS/animation-duration)
 - When the animation reaches the end, don't rewind.
 Just play it [`forwards`](https://developer.mozilla.org/en-US/docs/Web/CSS/animation-fill-mode).

 The animation should start as soon as you load the page, and continue until the counter shows a big `0`.
 The word `forwards` is one of the values of the [`animation-fill-mode`](https://developer.mozilla.org/en-US/docs/Web/CSS/animation-fill-mode) property.
-It tells the CSS elves to leave everything as they were told to by the last keyframe they read.
+It tells the CSS elves to leave everything the way they were told to by the last keyframe they read.

 Now you might understand why I started with the `Refresh Page` link.
 If you click on it, you can play the animation again.